kovshenin/minimalgeorgia/readme.txt

  * threaded-comments
  * translation-ready
  * sticky-post
+ * editor-style

 Notes & Limitations:

  * Primary menu supports up to 6 items (depending on their names) because of the width limitation.
 If more are added, the extra is not visible.
+ * The Preview script and stylesheet are loaded if you haven't placed any widgets on your sidebar, this results in a Color Schemes block in the sidebar.
+Drop at least one widget on to your sidebar to get rid of it.

 ----